 HomeOnline tutorials9 comments

 Photomatix Pro: discount code

-If you don’t have a copy of Photomatix Pro, but do have an annual subscription or lifetime membership to our tutorials, you will find a 15% discount coupon code on the members’ page.
+If you don’t have a copy of Photomatix Pro, but do have an annual subscription to our tutorials, you will find a 15% discount coupon code on the members’ page.
 This can be redeemed at hdrsoft.com, the website of the company who produce Photomatix Pro.

+HomeOnline tutorials9 comments